samuk/Sawppy-BLDC-ROS2/README.md

 This repository is a fork of the Earth Rover Agribot.
 Contains thoughts on Open Hardware Ag robot & investigations into a ROS2 port.

-Looks like original Earth Rover is running on Xavier, so CM3 may lack grunt.
-Ubuntu 20.04 & Foxy?
+Looks like original Earth Rover is running on Xavier, Ubuntu 20.04 & Foxy?
 Dashing?

 ROS2

 [Teb-Local-Planner](https://github.com/rst-tu-dortmund/teb_local_planner/tree/foxy-devel)

 [Robot_localization](https://github.com/cra-ros-pkg/robot_localization/tree/ros2)